mari-toahike/geosupp/README.md

 ## Partial updates:
 1. Find the latest of userscripts in hierchy, or one that you would like to install.
+2. Installation in your extention:
-2. Select "Raw" view form, your extention should manually open installation window.
+   1. Select "Raw" view form, your extention should manually open installation window.
-2b.
-Alternatively, copy and paste the script into new script template (little plus icon in your extention).
+   2. Alternatively, copy and paste the script into new script template (little plus icon in your extention).